|Site Map | Bulletin Home | Temple University|

 Stafford Loans are available to students enrolled for at least six (6) credits per semester.
-Annual limits are: $3,500 freshman, $4,500 sophomore, and $5,500 all other undergraduate levels.
-For all undergraduate study, the maximum that may be borrowed is $23,000.
+Annual limits are: $3,500 for first-year students, $4,500 for second-year students, and $5,500 for third year and higher.

 Federal Parent Loans for Undergraduate Students (PLUS)

-PLUS loans are available to the parents of undergraduate students at a variable interest rate.
+PLUS loans are available to the parents of undergraduate students.
 Parents may borrow amounts not to exceed the cost of attendance.

 Federal Parent Loans for Graduate Students (GRADPLUS)

-PLUS loans are available to graduate students at a variable interest rate.
+PLUS loans are available to graduate students.
 Graduate students may borrow amounts not to exceed the cost of attendance.